Visiting the D-Day Sites in Normandy, France

 They cut their own beef right in the back.
 Here we began our immersion into Normandy’s creamy, buttery experience.
 WOW!

 Here is a plate with a beef filet covered by a slab of broiled Fois Gras.
 Down below are crisp potatoes.
 Later we learned that even seafood isn’t avoiding cream.
 Norman mussels are cooked in cream and butter; some oysters come topped with stinky Roquefort cheese.

 A major target of allied bombs in the 1940s, Le Havre has gained a lot of respect for the way it rebuilt itself based on the principals of August Perret.

 The city is laid out in a sensible arc, a grid that shows a lot of careful planning.
 One of the boulevards buildings were built using a plan made for the Champs Elysee in Paris, but it was built here instead, with U-shaped buildings that face the water with a bisecting road.

-In 2005 the town center was designated a Unesco World Heritage Site, crediting this great architect's vision and innovation that earned him the nickname 'poet in concrete.'
+There is also a lot of public open space built to ‘provide a sense of having room to breathe.’
+In 2005 the town center was designated a UNESCO World Heritage Site, crediting this great architect’s vision and innovation that earned him the nickname ‘poet in concrete.’

 Life in 1951

 Le Havre has an interesting attraction for anyone interested in the culture and life at the mid-century.
 It’s an apartment that is decorated and equipped exactly as it would have been in 1951.

 The beach at Le Havre is all pebbles, but plenty of people like to enjoy their time there.
 Many city residents rent beach cabanas that sit next to restaurants that are temporarily installed on the beach during the summer months.

 This Show Apartment, typical of the reconstruction period is open on Wednesday, Saturday, and Sunday for visits.